 • Law enforcement vehicles

-• Multipurpose vehicles (e.g., mini-van, pickup truck, SUV) designed to carry 10 or less passengers – where the window is behind the driver and is built on a truck chassis or has special features designed for occasional off‐road operation
+• Multipurpose vehicles (e.g., mini-van, pickup truck, SUV) designed to carry 10 or fewer passengers – where the window is behind the driver and is built on a truck chassis or has special features designed for occasional off‐road operation

 • Vehicles with a medical exception issued by NCDMV